Frequently asked questions

 What if I am a vegetarian, vegan etc?

-A Girl Called Hope operates a set meal plan designed to ensure a balanced diet for the residents.
-The weekly menu has a range of vegetarian and meat meals with the understanding that residents respect our clearly outlined meal etiquette.
+Our Residential Wellbeing Programme operates a set meal plan designed to ensure a balanced diet for all participants.
+The weekly menu has a range of vegetarian and meat meals with the understanding that participants respect our clearly outlined meal etiquette.

 What and when do I eat?

-Meal Plans are developed by the Household Manager in conjunction with the Dietitian.
-All residents eat three meals a day.
-Snacks are also provided for morning and afternoon tea, and supper.
+Balanced nutrition is important to us.
+Meal Plans are developed by the Household Manager in conjunction with the Dietitian for the Residential Wellbeing Programme.
+All participants eat three meals a day.
+Snacks are also offered for morning and afternoon tea, and supper.
 Regular consults with the Dietitian are also available to residents who require individualised meal plans, eg. those with disordered eating and health issues.

-Can I complete University studies while I'm at A Girl Called Hope?
+Can I complete University studies while I'm in the Residential Wellbeing Programme

-We encourage young women to defer their studies while they are in the programme.
+We encourage young women to defer their studies while they are in the Residential Wellbeing Programme programme.
 Most Universities have an option to defer studies due to special circumstances.

-What method of counselling is used at A Girl Called Hope?
+What method of counselling is used in the Residential Wellbeing Programme?

 The Counsellors at A Girl Called Hope work holistically with residents and draw on a wide range of therapeutic modalities, including elements of CBT (Cognitive Behavioural Therapy), DBT (Dialectical Behavioural Therapy), IDT (Interactive Drawing Therapy) and Narrative Therapy.
 Our counsellors use tools which deal with exploration of faith, choosing to forgive, renewing the mind and generational patterns.
 Counsellors are members of appropriate professional bodies and practice in accordance with their relevant Code of Ethics.

-All residents set goals for what they’d like to achieve through their time at A Girl Called Hope.
+All residents set goals for what they’d like to achieve through their time in the Residential Wellbeing Programme

-Do you have to be a Christian/religious/go to church to come to A Girl Called Hope?
+Do you have to be a Christian/religious/go to church to come to the Residential Wellbeing Programme?

 A Girl Called Hope openly acknowledges that the programme offered is based on Christian principles and includes related activities such as attending church and devotions (bible reading and reflective time).
 While applicants do not need to be Christian to participate in the programme, it is important that they consider this element when applying.
 We ask that residents are open to hearing about God and exploring their faith.